Hi, I’m Derrick!

-Whether i’m sitting at a canalside cafe in Amsterdam, lounging in a hammock in Langkawi, or scribbling in my sketchbook at home in Melbourne, i’ve always got travel on my mind.
-And i’m thrilled to share my stories and tips here!
+StickyMangoRice is my art project in which I aim to research and explore all the little interesting cultural tidbits from places around the world.
+Whether I’m sitting at a canalside cafe in Amsterdam, lounging in a hammock in Langkawi, or scribbling in my sketchbook at home in Melbourne, I’ve always got travel on my mind.

 Tell me about the name…why StickyMangoRice?